cronofear-dev/utasks/README.md

 .NET Console Application for composing tasks for Unreal Engine (It can be used in other applications as well).

 By default, the program lets you build your project in different configurations, build the engine from source, open levels without the editor, package your project or your plugins.
-This is similar to [Unreal Binary Builder](https://github.com/ryanjon2040/Unreal-Binary-Builder), but this program is terminal-based so it could be easily hooked to a CI/CD environment, among other things.
+This is similar to [Unreal Binary Builder](https://github.com/ryanjon2040/Unreal-Binary-Builder), but this program is a CLI so it could be easily hooked to a CI/CD environment, among other things.
 The default settings are somewhat opinionated (It's setup for Win64).
 The tasks can easily be modified, removed or extended by just modifying the `.json` file, and new C# scripts (for more complex behavior) can be created by implementing the program's interfaces.

 # How to use (Minimal Setup)